ArthurWiese/neuro-sdk/API/SPECIFICATION.md

 > [!Important]
 > Until you send an action result, Neuro will just be waiting for the result of her action!
 > Please make sure to send this as soon as possible.
-> It should usually be sent after validating the action parameters, before it is actually executed in-game
+> It should usually be sent after validating the action parameters, before it is actually executed in-game.
+> If you take too long (currently more than about 30 seconds), the server will give up, treat the action as failed, and discard your result if it ever arrives.

 ```ts
 {